 Gurprit was part of the FCA team that prepared and successfully presented the first Unauthorised Business Department matter under s235 FSMA (collective investment schemes) that went to a fully contested trial; EWHC 178.
 The decision was appealed, and eventually the Supreme Court found that the company’s land banking arrangements amounted to operating collective investment schemes without authorisation.

 Gurprit acted as Junior Counsel in a Judicial Review case, for the Durand Academy at the administrative court and the Court of Appeal.
-The Administrative Court quashed OFSTEAD’s Report at first instance finding that the absence of any ability effectively to challenge the Report rendered the Complaints Procedures unfair.
+The Administrative Court quashed OFSTED’s Report at first instance finding that the absence of any ability effectively to challenge the Report rendered the Complaints Procedures unfair.
 The Court of Appeal overturned the decision.

 Peter Millet Award